usdot-its-jpo-data-portal/sandbox/README.md

 #### Doing simple data analysis on the Wyoming Connected Vehicles (CV) Data

- -A basic tutorial covering accessing the data in a Python Jupyter Notebook (note analysis of the data can be done by almost any programming langauge just Python was selected for this example):
+ - A basic tutorial covering accessing the data in a Python Jupyter Notebook (note analysis of the data can be done by almost any programming langauge just Python was selected for this example):

  - [Introduction to WY CV data through ITS JPO Sandbox](example/accessing_wydot.ipynb)